tarantool/doc/doc/reference/tooling/tcm/tcm_releases/tcm_1.1.rst

 The instance management dialog has been extended with new functions:

--   A new web terminal that uses the ``tt`` console instead of the Tarantool interactive console.
+-   A new terminal that uses the ``tt`` console instead of the Tarantool interactive console.
 -   SQL query execution terminal.
 -   Stored functions editor.